 It’s always a good idea to keep a spare sealing ring in your kitchen as this is most likely the cause of your sealing issue.

 As stated above, the seal can be a major issue when it comes to your Instant Pot sealing and building adequate pressure.

 I’ve also seen many Instant Pot owners curious about getting the smell out of their seals.
 There are several things you can do to get the smell out:

 - Use different seals for different things.
 For example, use a red one for meats, a blue one for desserts, and a clear one for soups.

 - Clean your seal in white vinegar and water.
 Let it soak for 15-30 minutes.
 You could also just pressure cook your Instant Pot for 2 min with vinegar in it.

 - Try baking your seal.
 Bake it at 350 degrees in 15 min increments until the smell is gone.
 It typically takes about 30-45 min to get the smell out.

 - Get a New Instant Pot Sealing Ring on Amazon

-#2 Your Pressure Release Handle is Not Sealed
+#2 Your Pressure Release Handle Is Not Sealed

-The little knob on top of your lid has to be in the sealing position so that it will build pressure and seal properly.
+The little knob on top of your Instant Pot lid (pressure release valve) needs to be in the sealing position to allow Instant Pots to build pressure and seal properly.